mahmutessiz/react-native-rn-simple-modal/README.md

 This is a simple and customasible modal for react-native.
 It's easy to use.
 All you need is import the component than use props to customise it.

+### Note: This package is under development.
+It's not meant to be used in real world apps yet.

 ## Installation